Risk Management Roundup

 The Texas Workforce Commission (TWC) will launch the new Texas Unemployment System (TxUS) in early 2026.
 This system will replace the current platform used by employers and programs like the Fund to manage their obligations for paying unemployment benefits under the Texas Unemployment Compensation Act.
 The Fund is working with TWC to ensure a smooth transition for Unemployment Compensation members.
 Here is what you need to know to prepare.

-Links to the Online Reports and GASB applications will be removed from your Member Dashboard on the Fund’s website on January 31.
+Links to the Online Reports and GASB applications were removed from your Member Dashboard on the Fund’s website on January 31.
 As part of our ongoing improvements, these applications have been replaced by the new TASB Risk Fund Data Center.
 All claim and GASB reports are available in the new application:

 - Already using the Data Center?
 No action necessary.